rosasurfer/ministruts/src/rosasurfer/debug/README.md

       }
       catch (\Exception $ex) {
          ErrorHandler::handleDestructorException($ex);
-         throw $ex;     // only in shutdown this line is never reached }
+         throw $ex;     // in shutdown this line is never reached }
    }
 }